evhub/rabbit/README.md

 ### Basic Tutorial

 This tutorial will teach you all the basic syntax of RabbitLang as well as many of the basic concepts.
+Two things before we begin.

-First, before we begin, it should be understood that each code block that is not labeled as otherwise (such as debug output) will be valid Rabbit Code.
+First, it should be understood that each code block that is not labeled as otherwise (such as debug output) will be valid Rabbit Code.
 In these code blocks, it will be common to use comments.
 Comments in Rabbit are anything after a pound symbol (#) on a line, and will be ignored.

+Second, lines that don't start with setting a variable or function are just expressions.
+They can be placed anywhere, and if just placed on their own, will print the result.

 #### Rabbits Do Math